 One factor that prospective buyer wants when searching for a real estate property is the cost of living.
-Cape Coral is a perfect option because based on local standards, the cost of living is undoubtedly affordable.
+Cape Coral is a perfect option because based on national standards, the cost of living is undoubtedly affordable.
 If you are going to rent an apartment, the average price will be $1200 per month.
 If you choose a studio apartment, you can secure a cozy space at $750 a month.
 If you want a one-bedroom apartment, you can get one at $1000 per month.
 When compared to Miami, the median price of Cape Coral real estate properties are around $100K less.
 You will also have lower insurance costs because unlike the Atlantic coast; hurricanes do not always hit cape Coral.

 2. Unbelievably Low Taxes

 The best thing about Cape Coral is that it does not have a state income tax.
-If you decide to secure rental real estate by means of holding them in a corporation, then the income taxes that you will need to pay will be much lower.
+If you decide to secure rental real estate and to hold them in a corporation, then the income taxes that you will need to pay will be much lower.
 When it comes to the property tax rate of Florida, its assessed value is usually at 1.1%.
 The national assessed value average is at 1.2%.
 Aside from the state income tax, you should also take the city and county property taxes into consideration.
-It is estimated that the property tax rate of Cape Coral is almost $7 per $1000 per property value.
+The estimated property tax rate of Cape Coral is almost $7 per $1000 per property value.
 The city is still in the process of reducing the property tax rate.

 3. Landlord Friendly State

 Another reason to like Cape Coral is that it does not have rent control.
 If you have given security deposit rates, the area does not provide limits on how high the rate can be.
 For overdue rental payment, you will only need to give the tenants three days’ notice to evict them.
-For properties that have been intentionally damaged, a quit notice with a maximum period of 7 days will be given.
+For intentionally damaged properties, a quit notice with a maximum period of 7 days will be given.
 The sanctions can be given to tenants who have committed repeated violations, but court proceedings are still part of the process.
 If you like the idea of investing in water property in Cape Coral, the fact that its landlord-friendly makes the area a good option.

 4. Strong Real Estate Market

-Due to the economic growth of Florida in general, you can expect its real estate market to be strong.
-Each year, the state has been attracting residents from California, New York, and the Rust Belt due to a combination of high employment rates, decent cost of living and low tax rates.
-When it comes to property values, this area inevitably bounces back strong after periods where the real estate market is down, you can expect it to crash.
-With this in mind, people who are interested in investing in Cape Coral can use this as a great buying opportunity.
+Due to the economic growth of Florida in general, you can expect the real estate market in Cape Coral to be strong right now.
+Each year, the state attracts residents from California, New York, and the Rust Belt due to a combination of high employment rates, decent cost of living and low tax rates.
+When it comes to property values, this area inevitably bounces back strong after periods where the real estate market is down.
+With this in mind, people who are interested in investing in Cape Coral can use this certain rebound as a great buying opportunity.
 Buying when the market is low almost always provides a surefire return on investment.

 5. Growing Tourist Market

-Tourists have flocked in Cape Coral over the years.
-However, regulating short term rentals is still a struggle.
-The good news is that Cape Coral no longer allows rentals which are less than 7 days though you can expect the area to be immensely popular for seasonal renters.
+Tourists have always flocked to Cape Coral.
+Providing the opportunity to explore VRBO, AirBNB, or another form of vacation rental to the list of things you can do with your investment property.
+The area is also immensely popular for seasonal renters.
 For people who like to stay close to the ocean, the Cape Coral real estate market is an attractive prospect.